andreamoleri/DataArchitecture/Relazione.md

 QUERY
 PRIMARY KEY (name_key1, ...);
 ```
+- **Configurable consistency levels**: determine the number of replicas that must agree on the response before an operation is considered complete.
+Common consistency levels include ONE (completed when at least one replica responds), QUORUM (completed when a majority of replicas respond), ALL, EACH_QUORUM, etc.
 - **Batch statements**: they in Cassandra allow executing multiple write or modification operations in a single atomic transaction, ensuring that either all operations are executed or none.
 They can involve one or more tables and can be configured as "unlogged" (write operations are not logged in the commit log, posing higher risks in case of data loss) or "logged" (all write operations are logged in the commit log before being applied to the actual data on disk), with significant differences in performance and data durability.
 Batches are useful for reducing the number of network calls and improving overall system performance, but it's important to balance data consistency and scalability needs when deciding to use them.
 ```cql
 BEGIN [UNLOGGED | LOGGED] BATCH